protyush-airex-lab/Researchers-Cup-of-Tea/README.md

 # Research Resources

-This repository is dedicated to curating a collection of great articles and books that are essential for anyone interested in research.
-Whether you are a student, a researcher, or simply someone like me who loves to learn, this README will guide you to meaningfully engage with research.
+This repository is dedicated to curating a collection of great articles, books, and videos that are essential for anyone interested in research.
+Whether you are a student, a researcher, or simply someone like me who loves to learn, this README will guide you to jovially and meaningfully engage with research.

 ## <img src="img/Featured_envelope.svg.png" alt="Envelope Icon" width="30" height="30"> Articles
 1. **["Write the Paper First" ](https://www.cs.jhu.edu/~jason/advice/write-the-paper-first.html) by Jason Eisner (2010)**